themue/site.themue.dev/content/about/index.md

 ## What do I do

-In my main profession I'm a software engineer with now more than 30 years of experience.
+In my main profession I'm an Enterprise Architect with now more than 30 years of experience.
 Additionally since 1999 I'm writing articles in IT magazines and giving talks on conferences.
 You'll find more about it in my [career section](/career/).